 Professional honors.
 Petty was elected fellow in the American Academy of Arts and Sciences (2010), the American Association for the Advancement of Science (1990), the Association for Psychological Science (1988), the Society of Experimental Social Psychology (1982) and the American Psychological Association (with fellow status in the following divisions: 1-General , 3-Experimental ; 8-Social/Personality ; 23-Consumer ; and 38-Health ).
 Petty served as President of the Midwestern Psychological Association (2002), the Society for Personality and Social Psychology (2009), and the Foundation for Personality and Social Psychology (2017-2018).

-Among the honors and awards Petty has received are the following:
+Among the other honors and awards Petty has received are the following:

 *in 1995 he received the Distinguished Scholar Award from Ohio State University;